 Construction is well underway at 443 Queen Street’s riverfront building site.
 These new off-the-plan apartments next to the Brisbane River are due to be complete in 2020.

-Located right on Queen Street, this development sits in the heart of the CBD.
-50 metres to the right is the heritage-listed Customs House.
-The restaurants and high-end bars of Eagle Street Pier are only 250 metres away, as well as the Riverside Ferry terminal, providing easy CityCat access.
-The Queen Street Mall is also very close by, at only four minutes walk away.
+Located right on Queen Street, this development sits in the heart of the CBD, making the apartments perfect for professionals who work in city and downsizers who want to be close to the action.
+50m to the right is the heritage-listed Customs House.
+The restaurants and high-end bars of Eagle Street Pier are only 25m away, as well as the Riverside Ferry terminal, providing easy CityCat access.
+The Queen Street Mall is also very close by, at only four-minutes walk away.
 Queen Street and the surrounding precincts are a shopping mecca and also home to a myriad of internationally-inspired restaurants.
 Kangaroo Point sits directly across from 443 Queen Street, With two large parks, excellent cafes and, of course, the Story Bridge.

 The colour palette of 443 Queen Street is very light and neutral to allow the greenery to shine.
 The feature walls and splashbacks are marble and the floors are a light timber.

 The finishes of the apartments at 443 Queen Street are of very high quality, with premium timber floors throughout.
-The windows extend from floor-to-ceiling and come with double glazing as standard.
-The kitchen offers stone bench tops, energy and water efficient appliances and fixtures and a large kitchen island for extra bench space.
+The windows extend from floor to ceiling and are double glazed as standard.
+The kitchens feature statement stone bench tops as well as energy and water-efficient Miele appliances and a large kitchen island for extra bench space.
 In the bathroom, you’ll find dual basins an plenty of storage space within soft-close cupboards.

-In the Monarch collection, the kitchen is complete with Gaggenau kitchen appliances including a wine fridge and steam oven as well as Brodware tapware.
-Marble bathrooms and three-metre high ceilings add another layer of elegance to these residences.
+In the Monarch Collection and the penthouses, the kitchens are complete with Gaggenau kitchen appliances including a wine fridge and steam oven as well as Brodware tapware.
+Marble bathrooms and 3m high ceilings add another layer of elegance to these truly one-of-a-kind residences.

-443 Queen Street is undoubtedly targetted to owner-occupiers.
-Young professionals and downsizers alike are most likely to take an interest in the project, with a mix of international families too, and this has certainly been true so far.
-The average two-bedroom apartment in the CBD goes for $501,000 and two-bedroom apartments in 443 Queen Street are selling at upwards of $1 million.
-This definitely reflects the calibre of the design, the apartment finishes and the facilities.
+443 Queen Street is undoubtedly targeted to owner-occupiers.
+Maturing professionals and downsizers alike are most likely to take an interest in the project, and this has definitely been the case with the buyers so far.
+The price point of these apartments is definitely reflective the caliber of the design, the apartment finishes and the facilities.
 443 Queen Street is one of only a limited number of apartment buildings currently selling off-the-plan in the inner-city area.
 It’s an opportunity (both for owner-occupiers and investors) that’s very rare to come across.

 CBUS Property are the developers of 443 Queen Street, with project marketing and sales by CBRE.
 CBUS Property is one of Australia’s leading property investors in the residential as well as commercial and industrial sectors.
 443 Queen Street is CBUS Property’s only current Queensland development with the remainder located in New South Wales or Victoria.